Chapter 7 Regression III: categorical independent variables and multiple regression models

 ## medv -0.38830461 -0.7376627 0.24992873 0.17526018 1.0000000

-We can see some non-trivial correlations between some of the predictors, particularly between median property value and per cent lower status (r=-73).
+We can see some non-trivial correlations among some predictors, particularly between median property value and per cent lower status (r=-73).

 library(car)# make sure you install the package if not available